RezaNurRochmat13/svc-energy-go/README.md

 Depending on the size of this app/service APIs, if it is small and simple enough the reference docs can be added to this README.
 For medium to larger app/service please use Gitlab wiki or provide a link to where the API reference docs live.

 ### API Docs
-- For API Docs, i used Apiary `https://apiary.io/`

 ## Release History